sikaxn/FRC-Custom-CAN-Sensor/Arduino/Battery_Tracking/readme.md

 Developed with wpilib 2025 and the latest firmware avaliable at the time for REV PDH and CTRE PDP.

-## Android Companion APP and roboRIO Driver
+## Android, Python and iOS Companion APP and roboRIO Driver

 https://github.com/sikaxn/FRC-RFID-Battery-Reader/